 Reading 1.1a: Brass Tacks

 So the dramatic monologue as Browning perfected it combines the performance aspects of classical drama with the psychological complexity of the Romantic Age to create something entirely new.
-Browning gives us a stranger to meet—one who will describe his or her life in order to reveal his or her character.
+Browning gives us a stranger to meet—one who'll describe his or her life in order to reveal his or her character.

-- There's a speaker who does not represent the poet (translation: Robert Browning isn't a lunatic).
+- There's a speaker who does not represent the poet (translation: Robert Browning isn't a lunatic—his speaker is).